Improving access to environmental law data

 What do users find valuable when viewing data visualizations?

-We interviewed journalists, data scientists, professors, and people who worked on building the existing site, then aggregated our notes into the affinity map below:
+We conducted 4 user interviews with contacts provided by our partners: journalists, data scientists, professors, and people who worked on building the existing site.

-💡 Non-expert users seek guidance from professors and data scientists at EDGI to interpret the data
+Non-expert users seek guidance from professors and data scientists at EDGI to interpret the data

 This helped us prioritize clear access to information about the data, either as metadata or ability to contact an expert.

-💡 Key points are necessary
+Key points are necessary

 All interviewees expressed the importance of having explanations and summaries to supplement the data visualizations

-💡 Access to raw data is also a plus
+Access to raw data is also a plus

 Journalists were interested in being able to access and download raw data, as newsrooms sometimes prefer to create their own visualizations.
 While other users may simply screenshot figures, providing the source of the data is also helpful.